Letaryat/ServerInfo-for-LR-WEB/README.md

     "ConfigVersion": 1 // <- Better not to touch :3
     }
 ```
+- For correct rank and in real time players information displaying server hibernation should be at false (0),
 - Restart server again or reload the plugin

 ## Website module: